wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getnetworkhashps.md

 ---
-title: btc:getnetworkhashps \[POST\]
+title: btc:getnetworkhashps - Bitcoin
-description: Returns the estimated network hashes per second based on the last nblocks.Pass in \[blocks\] to override \# of blocks, -1 specifies since lastdifficulty change.Pass in \[height\] to estimate the network speed at the time when acertain block was found.
+description: Example code for the btc:getnetworkhashps json-rpc method. Сomplete guide on how to use btc:getnetworkhashps json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters